 Graeme spends his spare time developing bonds with his family, taking his two sons to different sporting events and commendably saying that whether they win or lose, simply watching them participate makes him happy.

-James has an enviable breadth of experience in Business Change Strategy and Business Change Delivery, enjoying the challenges of leading change programmes, adopting new technologies and generally making life better for customers.
+James has a breadth of experience in Business Change Strategy and Business Change Delivery, enjoying the challenges of leading change programmes, adopting new technologies and generally making life better for customers.
 He has designed and delivered large scale changes in utilities, housing, local government, central government, healthcare, financial services, outsourcing and not-for-profits, ranging from pilots to £80m programmes.

 Julian is responsible for all aspects of data, Information and Technology.
 After a 15-year career working at senior levels in Central and Local Government, where he developed a successful track record of creating and implementing business strategies, delivering large-scale change programmes and developing outstanding ICT departments, Julian moved to THT in 2016.